mtaung/pupil_middleman/README.md

-# pupil-middleman
+# Pupil Middleman
 Simple python wrapper for communicating with pupil and external programmes that do not support zeromq.
+It is very imperfect but I hope it helps people that are struggling to get their Pupil trackers live.

 ## What does it do?
 Frankly, nothing illuminating.
 I wrote this as a simple solution to a problem I've been having using systems that do not support zeromq natively.